Office of Special Education and Rehabilitative Services, Department of Education.

 - The number of NIDRR-supported fellows, post-doctoral trainees, and doctoral students who publish results of NIDRR-sponsored research in refereed journals;

-- The percentage of grantee research and development that has appropriate study design, meets rigorous standards of scientific or engineering methods, and builds on and contributes to knowledge in the field; and
+- The percentage of grantee research and development that has appropriate study design, meets rigorous standards of scientific and/or engineering methods, and builds on and contributes to knowledge in the field; and

 - The average number of publications per award based on NIDRR-funded research and development activities in refereed journals.

 NIDRR evaluates the overall success of individual research and development grants through a review of grantee performance and products.
 For these reviews, NIDRR uses information submitted by grantees as part of their final performance report.
 Approved final performance report guidelines require grantees to submit information regarding research methods, results, outputs, and outcomes.
 Because grants made under the Research Fellowships Program are limited to a maximum of 12 months, they are not eligible for continuation awards.

 Start Further Info

 Patricia Barrett, U.S. Department of Education, 400 Maryland Avenue SW., Room 5142, PCP, Washington, DC 20202-2700.
 Telephone: (202) 245-6211 or by email: email@example.com.

 If you use a TDD or a TTY, call the Federal Relay Service (FRS), toll free, at 1-800-877-8339.